 5. Claim deductions for expenses not paid by EOFY.

-- Staff bonuses – claim a tax deduction for staff bonuses and commissions that are owed and unpaid at 30 June if you are committed to paying the expense.
+- Staff bonuses: claim a tax deduction for staff bonuses and commissions that are owed and unpaid on 30 June if you are committed to paying the expense.

 6. Write off bad debts.

 You can claim a tax deduction on bad debts if you can show that the debt has been written off by 30 June, and if the debt was originally shown as income.
 Put your decision in writing (such as in meeting minutes), which you can use as evidence that the debt was written off before EOFY.

 If you operate as a sole trader, you could be eligible to claim a small business tax offset on your tax return, which can reduce the amount of tax you pay by up to $1000 a year.
 When you lodge your tax return, the ATO will calculate your offset based on the information you provide.

 8. Report JobKeeper payments.